Z-Wave-Me/zwave-smarthome/README.md

 - Management: reset to factory default.

 #### Fixes
+- Blind knob.
-- Add description to the module #104
+- Add description to the module #104.

 #### Changes
 - The templates are compiled with grunt-angular-templates into templates.js.